The complete connected aircraft

 Demand is growing fast.
 Let’s take two statistics.
-One is that six in ten flyers now view inflight Wi-Fi as a necessity rather than a luxury.
+In our 2017 Passenger Survey, one is that six in ten flyers viewed inflight Wi-Fi as a necessity rather than a luxury.
 Increasingly, passengers’ lives on the ground are “always-on” and they want this connected experience in the air.
 The second is that the number of people who fly is continuing to grow.
 By 2034, it will have more than doubled to seven billion passengers a year.

 In terms of the sort of value that connectivity can unlock, the case is very clear too.
 In 2018, connected ancillary sales will be worth $784m to airlines.
 New, independent research from the London School of Economics (LSE), the first to analyse and forecast the inflight broadband market, suggests this will grow to $28.2bn annually by 2032, an increase of over 3,600%, This figure takes in sales of Wi-Fi services themselves, but also inflight digital engagement (via everything from entertainment to data-driven bespoke services) which will enhance and improve the entire passenger experience.
 Airlines that do all this well will stand out from their peers, enjoy greater customer loyalty and increase their market share.